Actual Agile through Real Empowerment

-Explore the menu for specifics, or to read the site like a book, start here.
+To read the site like a free, open-source book, start here.

 The Pillars of Radical agile